-Dragon fruit, also known as pitaya, is a tasty tropical treat – and with the right techniques and know-how, you can grow your own crop at home.
+Dragon fruit, also known as pitahaya or pitaya, is a tasty tropical treat – and with the right techniques and know-how, you can grow your own crop at home.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.